sematext/docs/docs/monitoring/spm-faq.md

 ### Can I use Sematext to monitor my service which runs on Windows or Mac?

-SPM client installers currently exist only for Linux, however there is still a way to monitor your service.
-If you are OK with installing SPM client on separate linux box, and pointing it (more about that further below) to your service (which should be monitored) running on Windows or Mac, you can use Sematext to monitor all non-OS related metrics.
+Sematext Agent installers currently exist only for Linux, however there is still a way to monitor your service.
+If you are OK with installing Sematext Agent on separate linux box, and pointing it (more about that further below) to your service (which should be monitored) running on Windows or Mac, you can use Sematext to monitor all non-OS related metrics.
 You can stop and disable OS metric collector using: